 For the final classification the NMF-coefficients obtained for appearance and motion are concatenated to a final feature vector.
-As we will show in Section 4, a number of less than 100 basis vectors is sufficient for our tasks.
-Therefore, compared to [17] the dimension of the feature vector is rather small, which drastically reduces the computational costs.
+As we will show in Section 4, less than 100 basis vectors are sufficient for our tasks.
+Therefore, compared to [14] the dimension of the feature vector is rather small, which drastically reduces the computational costs.
 Finally, a linear one-vs-all SVM is trained for each action class using $LIBSVM^2$.
 In particular, no weighting of appearance or motion cue was performed.
-Thus, the only steering parameter is the number of basis vectors used for each cue.
+Thus, the only tuning parameter is the number of basis vectors for each cue.